OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_blog/index.md

 news will always be on top.
 Course participants can subscribe to blogs via RSS Feed.
 They can also comment on entries and assess them.

+!!! info ""

     A blog is generally used like a public diary.
 Its advantage is its quick, standardized publication.